 Excellent graduate training by leading experts in neuroscience

 Hamburg Brain School (HBS) is the graduate school of the Hamburg Center of Neuroscience(HCNS).
-We offer structured education and training in an international research environment with a program ranging from molecular neuroscience to clinical disciplines.
+We offer structured education and training for PhD students, medical doctoral students, as well as young postdocs in an international research environment.
+The training program ranges from molecular neuroscience to clinical disciplines.

 Our faculty comprises leading researchers from neuroscience, psychology, biology, neurology, psychiatry and computer science.
 Together, we provide a network of interacting labs and clinical groups distinguished by scientific excellence and outstanding achievements.

 In addition to the specific research and methods courses of the curriculum, HBS features lectures and seminars by invited speakers, workshops, international symposia, student retreats, as well as events for socializing and networking.

 HBS students and postdocs come from diverse scientific, personal and cultural backgrounds to form a vibrant community with rich opportunities for interaction and networking.